Editor’s Note: This post has been updated with new content and links to better serve our readers 🙂

 - If a keyword’s CPC is over the target value, the CPC needs to be lowered until there is a desirable ratio between cost and sales.

-- If the cost of sale is under the target value, test if raising the CPC will gain more reach for that keyword.
+- When the cost of sale is under the target value, test if raising the CPC will gain more reach for that keyword.

 - If a keyword is not generating any sales or impressions, raise CPC for a short period to see if the price will help “activate” the keyword.

-- If a keyword is creating more costs over sales or conversions and has been testing for a longer period of time, it’s time to remove the keyword from the Amazon advertising campaign.
+- When a keyword is creating more costs over sales or conversions and has been testing for a longer period of time, it’s time to remove the keyword from the Amazon advertising campaign.

 Using these tips will not send you flying with sales overnight; you need to do the work yourself and continuously check the progress.
 Even Neil Patel gets into the nitty-gritty on what it takes to fully optimize your product listings: Amazon ranking takes time to build, like a credit score.